 1940 Buick Super Estate Wagon

-It happened in a roundabout way.
 As told by historians Terry Dunham and Lawrence Gustin in The Buick: A Complete History, Evelyn “Bunny” McLeod, a Hollywood socialite and wife of director Norman Z. McLeod, gave a party at her Beverly Hills home.
 In attendance were GM’s Harley Earl and Buick president Harlowe Curtice.
 Mrs. McLeod happened to mention that she did not own a Buick because the marque did not offer a station wagon.
-Upon return to Detroit, Earl set out to design one and Curtice placed an order for 501 bodies, 495 for U.S. sales and six for export.
+Upon return to Detroit, Earl set out to design one, and Curtice placed an order for 501 bodies: 495 for U.S. sales and six for export.